 Other provisions would affect all enrollees (not just expansion enrollees):

-• New requirements added under the Biden administration to streamline Medicaid eligibility and enrollment would be delayed until January 1, 2035, which would increase barriers to enroll in and renew Medicaid coverage, especially for older adults and people with disabilities.
+• New requirements added under the Biden administration for states to streamline Medicaid eligibility and enrollment would be delayed until January 1, 2035, which would increase barriers to enroll in and renew Medicaid coverage, especially for older adults and people with disabilities.

 • The bill would create new requirements for verifying addresses, cross-checking eligibility and data against other sources, and would reduce retroactive coverage from three months to one month.